BenJamesFleming/dtg-gallery/README.md

 ```
 Where **{{ id }}** And **{{ url }}** Are The Parameters. \n
 The Template Will Find And Replace `"{{ id }}"` From The `template` Variable Above  \n
-With The Return Value Of `builders['id'](index, value);` , And Then Do The Same For All The Other Parameters That Have Builders
+With The Return Value Of `builders['id'](index, value);` , And Then Do The Same For All The Other Parameters That Have Builders \n
 ***(Parameters That Do Not Have Builders Will Simply Be Cleared From The Template)***

 ###### Simple Example
+> This Example Shows How The Builders Could Be Used In A Simple Data System \n
+> *See The Simple Data Example*

 ```javascript
 var builders = {
     'url': function (index, value) { return value },